yagmurderya/Image-Processing/README.md

 ## LAB2
 1- Histogram equalization algorithm,

-2- Sharpening with Laplacian functions on c++.
+2- Sharpening with Laplacian functions in c++.

 ## LAB3
-2-D Fourier and Inverse Fourier Transform algorithm on c++.
+2-D Fourier and Inverse Fourier Transform algorithm in c++.

 ## LAB4
 1- Sharpening on spatial domain with Laplacian and Sobel.